GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part11.rst

   var p1 : point;
   var p2 : point;

 This kind of type equivalence is called equivalence by name in contrast to equivalence by structure.
 Both have advantages and drawbacks but most programming languages choose the former.

 As we discussed in chapter 10, in a type declaration, we cannot use the type being declared in the type part.
 So this will be invalid.

 .. code-block:: c

   type invalid : record a : invalid; end;

 The name of each field must be unique inside a record.
 It is possible to have a field with record type.

-An expression of the form 〈primary〉 . 〈identifier〉 is a field access.
-The primary expression must have record type and 〈identifier〉 must be the name of a field of that record type.
-The type of a field access is the 〈type〉 as the type of the corresponding field declaration.
+An expression of the form primary . identifier is a field access.
+The primary expression must have record type and identifier must be the name of a field of that record type.
+The type of a field access is the type as the type of the corresponding field declaration.
 A field access can be used as the left hand side operator of an assignment and can be used as the operand of a read statement.

 Implementation
 --------------